5GZORRO/sla-breach-predictor/README.md

 | DELETE |/service/pipeline/stop/{pipeline_id}| Delete a pipeline  |
 | GET |/service/pipeline/{pipeline_id}|Retrieve the details of a pipeline, including the SLA parameters  |
 | GET |/get-active-list|Get the list of all active pipelines  |

+## License
+This module is distributed under Apache License 2.0